- Mobymax.com. (Mobymax.com/signin/OHAGAN2#)

 JOURNAL WRITING: Students will write daily in their journals.
 Topics will be given and students will practice brainstorming of ideas prior to writing.
 Students will learn paragraph development and understand the concepts of main idea and details.

-Monday: Music (Mrs. Minetti)
+Monday: Music (Mrs. Minetti) and Spanish (Mrs. Sanchez)

 Thursday: Physical Education (Mr. Koslowski)